-Donald Trump Wants Jeff Sessions To Investigate The "Resistance" Op-Ed, Because Of Course
+Donald Trump Wants An Investigation Into Who The Op-Ed Writer Is, Because Of Course

 Washington D.C. is enmeshed in one of the most bizarre real-life political games of whodunnit this week, after an anonymous New York Times op-ed was published on Sept.
 5. The piece, which painted a damning picture of the president and his administration, has continued to dominate headlines through the end of the week.
 But now, Donald Trump wants Jeff Sessions to investigate the op-ed to uncover who wrote it.

 The remarks came on Friday, Sept.
 7 as Trump was addressing the press aboard Air Force One in what was reportedly an off-camera interaction.
 In an audio clip by CNN, Trump can be heard talking to reporters about the piece.
 Asked whether Attorney General Jeff Sessions, who heads the Department of Justice (DOJ), should take up an investigation, Trump affirmed.

 "Yeah, I would say Jeff should be investigating who the author of this piece was because I really believe it's national security," the president said.
 Asked whether he thought any action should be taken against the Times, the president replied, "Well, we're going to see."